lilyball/Tomorrowland/README.md

 - Add `Promise.Resolver.hasRequestedCancel` (`TWLResolver.cancelRequested` in Obj-C) that returns `true` if the promise has been requested to cancel or is already cancelled, or `false` if it hasn't been requested to cancel or is fulfilled or rejected.
 This can be used when a promise initializer takes significant time in a manner not easily interrupted by an `onRequestCancel` handler ([#47][]).
 - Change `Promise.timeout`'s default context from `.auto` to `.nowOr(.auto)`.
 This behaves the same as `.auto` in most cases, except if the receiver has already been resolved this will cause the returned promise to likewise already be resolved ([#50][]).
 - Ensure `when(first:cancelRemaining:)` returns an already-cancelled promise if all input promises were previously cancelled, instead of cancelling the returned promise asynchronously ([#51][]).
-- Ensure `when(fulfilled:qos:cancelOnFailure:)` returns an already-resolved promise if either all input promises were previously fulfliled or any input promise was previously rejected or cancelled ([#52][]).
+- Ensure `when(fulfilled:qos:cancelOnFailure:)` returns an already-resolved promise if either all input promises were previously fulfilled or any input promise was previously rejected or cancelled ([#52][]).

 [#34]: https://github.com/lilyball/Tomorrowland/issues/34 "Add a .mainImmediate context"
 [#47]: https://github.com/lilyball/Tomorrowland/issues/47 "Add Promise.Resolver.isCancelled property"